MiddletonCommunityVoice/services-list/content/about.md

 ---

 ### IT'S TIME TO MEET YOU, THE PUBLIC.
-### THE NEXT MEETING WILL BE TUESDAY, 10th, MARCH, starts at 2pm at:-
+### THE NEXT MEETING WILL BE TUESDAY, 10th, MARCH, starts 2pm at:-
 # ALKRINGTON COMMUNITY CENTRE
 #### next to Alkrington Health Centre, Hardfield Road.
 .